 Depending on whether the feedback is mostly good or bad, this helps them make a decision: to go ahead and do a full launch of the product, scale back production, or improve the product first before launch.

-I’ve broken down this list of product testing opportunities into two categories:
+I went ahead and rounded up some of the best options for you.
+I’ve broken down this list of product testing opportunities into two categories.

-- 12 Companies Offering Free Products: These are big-name companies that give you their products in exchange for answering questions
+- 15 Companies Offering Free Products: These are big-name companies (like Nike and Microsoft) that give you their products in exchange for answering questions

-If you want to maximize your earnings, sign up for as many of these companies as you can.
+Sign up for as many of these companies as you can to maximize your earnings.

 Only a few companies advertise product testing opportunities.
 Instead, companies prefer to let market research firms handle the entire process (from finding testers to recording results) for them.

-These 23 tried-and-tested product testing websites are the online counterpart to market research firms:
+These 12 tried-and-tested product testing websites are the online counterpart of market research firms:

 You will be working with big companies directly to help them improve their product offerings.